 Many dogs are frightened by the sights and sounds of thunderstorms.
-The rain, wind, thunder, lightning, and even pressure changes can all produce anxiety.
-The degree of that anxiety depends on the individual dog.
-Some pace and whine, others hide or injure themselves trying to escape confinement.
-This degree of reaction will determine which interventions are most appropriate for the dog.
+Rain, wind, thunder, lightning, and even pressure changes can all cause anxiety.
+Some dogs will simply pace and whine to deal with their fear, while others hide or even injure themselves while trying to escape confinement.
+How your dog reacts determines which interventions are most appropriate for your pup.

-- If your dog’s reaction is mild (trembling, snuggling up to owner, hiding, etc.), limit his dog’s exposure to the elements as much as possible.
-Close curtains and blinds; turn lights on; play a radio, TV or white noise machine to muffle the sounds outside.
-Allow the dog to hide if the area is safe and it appears to help her relax.
+- If your dog trembles, hides, or snuggles up to you, limit their exposure to the elements as much as possible.
+Close curtains and blinds, turn on lights, and turn on the radio, TV or a white noise machine to drown out the sounds outside.

-- If you know in advance that a storm is coming, exercise your dog as thoroughly as possible.
-Strenuous exercise reduces anxiety, and while this won’t prevent storm phobia, it may lower the intensity of your dog’s reaction.
+- If you know it’s going to storm later in the day, try to exercise your dog as thoroughly as possible to tire them out.
+Strenuous exercise reduces anxiety, and while it won’t prevent their fear, it may lower the intensity of your dog’s reaction.

-- Stay as calm and relaxed as possible.
-Comfort your dog if you wish: contrary to popular opinion, doing so will not “reward” the behavior.
-At best, it will help the dog; at worst, it will do nothing.
-What will worsen the reaction is stress in you (especially if you hate storms yourself), so take deep breaths and try to engage the dog in something she enjoys.
-If she will eat a treat, try feeding her as the storm approaches.
-You could also fill a food stuffed toy to keep the dog busy and make the storm less stressful.
-If she won't eat, stop trying to feed.
+- Comfort your dog.
+This won't reward the behavior, but, at best it will help.
+At worst, it'll do nothing.
+Try to engage them in something they love.
+If they will eat a treat, try feeding them as the storm approaches.
+You could also fill a food stuffed toy to keep your dog busy and make the storm less stressful.
+If they won't eat, that means their stress level is too high and you should stop trying to feed.

 - If your dog howls, screams, destroys things, or injures themselves in an effort to escape, talk to your veterinarian.
 Ask about a medication to help with their anxiety.